Kiranjith83/SA/SA.md

 # AWS Organization.
  - A large number of accounts for an organization could be managed by AWS Organization.
  - First account inside AWS Org becomes the master account.
     - Master account cannot be restricted any way.
-Master account to be dedicated to 'being a master account'.
+Master account to be dedicated to just 'being a master account'.
     - This is the root account, and all accounts registered will be part of the organization unit.
  - Generally master account can be used for.
     - IAM users